 Animals is the tenth studio album by Pink Floyd, released in 1977.
 Inspired by the recent rise of Punk Rock and its consequent ousting of "traditional" Progressive Rock as a mainstream force, it marks a shift to a harder, more arena-friendly sound and more overtly political lyricism, both of which would grow in magnitude during the remainder of Waters' tenure with the band.
 Specifically, Animals is a Concept Album inspired by Animal Farm, with a loose narrative acting as an allegory for bassist Roger Waters' discontent with the state of British society and politics at the time, hypothesising a setting composed of 3 types of people: greedy businessmen (Dogs), dogmatic authority figures (Pigs) and those with a groupthink mentality (Sheep).
-This album marks the point where Waters started to fully take over the band, writing or co-writing all the songs and singing lead vocals on all the songs (except for "Dogs", where he shares lead vocals with David Gilmour).
+This album marks the point where Waters started to fully take over the band, writing or co-writing all the songs and singing lead vocals on all the songs (except for "Dogs", where he shares lead vocals and a writing credit with David Gilmour).

 Despite this, Richard Wright was able to shine brightly on this album despite not contributing any compositions, and it is his penultimate album with the band before he was fired during the making of The Wall; consequently, it is the last Pink Floyd album to be released while he was still a member of the band.
 He would come back to play on a few tracks on 1987's A Momentary Lapse of Reason and was fully reinstated as a member of Floyd when work began on The Division Bell in 1993.

 - "Pigs on the Wing 1" (1:25)

 - "Sheep" (10:25)

 - David Gilmour - guitar, backing and lead vocals, bass, synthesizer

 - Nick Mason - drums, percussion, cowbell, tape effects